 The purpose of Sales Operations is to improve the efficiency of the sales team.
 In many organizations, Sales Operations has become a catchall organization.
 If it has to do with sales and no one else has the resources, the job is left for Sales Ops.
 Everything from sales process issues to data availability to technology problems lands there.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2017.
-Turn to pages 314 – 318 of the PDF to review the sales operations phase in the workbook.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Sales Ops is also charged with responding to data requests.
 Pipeline reports and sales statistics, data from the past and the future.